salcedoe/MtMdocs/docs/matlabBasics/PlottingComponents.md

 ## Overview

 In this module, we discuss the basic components needed to create a plot.
-Specifically, we will learn about empty MATLAB windows, called figures, and empty axes (where the plots are added) called **axes**.
+Specifically, we will learn about empty MATLAB windows called **figures**, and the empty plotting areas within them, called **axes**.

 ### Things you should know

 After this module you should be able to:

-- Create a blank figure and add a blank axis to the figure
+- Create a blank figure and add a blank axes to the figure
-- Access and modify a figure or axis's properties using the 'Edit' menu
+- Access and modify a figure's or axes' properties using the 'Edit' menu
 - Access and modify a figure's properties using the relevant handle and either *dot notation* or the **`set`** and **`get`** functions
 - Tile multiple axes into the same figure
 - Know all the listed important terminology and be able to use the listed important functions